 A new and exciting NURED year 2018 has just started, we look forward continuing the work and research in the NURED project.

-Mälardalen University (MDH) is one of Sweden’s major university colleges (although we simply call us a “University” – that is another national discussion…) with 15,000 students and 900 employees.
+Mälardalen University (MDH) (External link) is one of Sweden’s major university colleges (although we simply call us a “University” – that is another national discussion…) with 15,000 students and 900 employees.
 Nevertheless, the university is characterized by short distances – to the surrounding Mälardalen region, between students and teachers, and to our campuses (Eskilstuna and Västerås).
 At MDH, we offer educational programmes on different levels within four educational areas: economics, health and welfare, teacher education, and engineering.
 Our students are attractive on the labour market.
 According to the Swedish higher education authority, as many as 84 percent of MDH students find a job within their area of expertise within one year after their degree.

 We belong to HVV – The School of Health, Care and Social Welfare.
 The organisation is led by the Dean of School and there are about 180 teachers and researchers in the staff.
 About one third of us have doctoral degree.
 Several of the senior lecturers are involved in research projects and are supervising Ph.D. students in their studies.
 Internationalization is a prioritized area at the School of Health, Care and Social Welfare.
 In an increasingly globalised world, it is necessary to build international networks, develop staff and student exchanges and stimulate international research cooperation: a challenge we look forward to!
 The schools premises are modern and well equipped, in both Eskilstuna and Västerås.
 Our third level programme with, doctoral students/PhD students is a multiprofessional, international programme in the field of Health and Welfare.
 It started autumn 2012, today we have about active 30 doctoral students and about 10 have graduated as PhDs.

 Christine Gustafsson, associate professor and local project leader